Author Satoshi Kon

 He also completely loses control over his own creation.
-The characters were unaware before that they were not real so they have their own wills and continue on with their own plans despite the author being present.
+The characters in Opus were unaware before that they were not real so they have their own wills and continue on with their own plans despite the author being present.
 The author struggles with his own writers block and conflicts with his own creation.

 He also then must come to terms with the consequences of how he’s treated his creation.
 He had planned to kill off one of the main characters in order to end the series with a bang but the characters obviously don’t want to die and don’t like the idea of their world no longer being written into existence.

 The book is more a commentary about the creative process and the tortured psyche of artists than it is about the characters and their plot within the plot.
 It is also semi autobiographical about the author as he attempts to transition his career from manga artist to film director.

 Readers always want the series they love to continue forever.
 But not all series get satisfying endings.
 The ending of this book is just as meta as the story and may not satisfy all readers.
 But we do not always get the ending we want.
 Sometimes artists are finished with their creation.
 And more unfortunately, as was the case with this artist, they die before they can get all of their creations out into the world.
 It is a melancholy truth.
 Let’s enjoy what we do have and try not to mourn too much for what could have been.

 I would recommend Opus for any fans of Satoshi Kon, it’s a great insight into his mind and process.
 Also for any writers or creators themselves, this is actually quite relatable as an over the top metaphor.

 in order to keep me up to my ears in books consider using the following amazon affiliate links to purchase these products. it’s at no extra cost to you and would really help me out, thank you and happy reading!

 Buy Opus here: Satoshi Kon’s: Opus